Unlike ducks, geese don’t always require decoys to be hunted effectively.

-If you’re serious about investing in your goose hunting gear, this is definitely something you can justify, but they can cost a pretty penny.
+If you’re serious about investing in your goose hunting gear, this is definitely something you can justify, but it can cost a pretty penny.

 Motion decoys certainly have their place, just be sure that you’re using stationary decoys as well.

 Go When It’s Cold

-When it gets cold, geese drop to the ground.
+When it gets cold, geese drop to the ground from their roost.